gleisonsdm/Kuifje-Documentation/Chapter 01/Geometric.md

 It is possible to produce a truncated geometric distribution, defined as:

 - Let 0 <= alpha <= 1.
-- Let start be the start point, where the distribution is centred on.
+- Let start be the start point, where the distribution is centered on.
-- Let low, high be be the low and high limits, respectively.
+- Let low, high be the low and high limits, respectively.

 P(X | s) = (1 / (1 + alpha)) * alpha<sup>(low - start)</sup>; if x = low.<br/>
 P(X | s) = ((1 - alpha) / (1 + alpha)) * alpha<sup>(x - start)</sup>; if low < x < high.<br/>